openeventdata/plovigy/README.md

 4. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser.

-5. *plovigy_testfile_0105.jsonl* is set up for annotating the primary PLOVER event but, with different data prep, this could be -- and in the future will be -- changed for annotation of the source or target actors, or the mode or context of the event.
-We have a set of programs which extract the most frequently-used patterns for the PETRARCH-1 and PETRARCH-2 programs (see [this presentation](http://eventdata.parusanalytics.com/presentations.dir/Schrodt.RIDIR.PETRARCH.slides.pdf) and then convert these to the prodigy/plovigy format, but at the moment these are fairly ad hoc: still, if you might find them useful, contact schrodt735@gmail.com.
+5. *plovigy_testfile_0105.jsonl* is set up for annotating the primary PLOVER event but, with different data preparation, this could be -- and in the future will be -- changed so that the program can be used for the annotation of the source or target actors, or the PLOVER mode or context of the event.
+We have a set of programs which extract the most frequently-used patterns for the PETRARCH-1 and PETRARCH-2 programs (see [this presentation](http://eventdata.parusanalytics.com/presentations.dir/Schrodt.RIDIR.PETRARCH.slides.pdf)) and then convert these to the `prodigy/plovigy` format, but at the moment these are fairly ad hoc: still, if you might find them useful, contact schrodt735@gmail.com.

 ## What's the point?

-This program was developed to do simple annotation on the records coded into the [PLOVER](https://github.com/openeventdata/PLOVER) system (hence the name) by several different automated event data coding programs, simply presenting the text and the assigned category without any additional markup.
+This program was developed to do simple annotation -- that is, simply determining whether a coding was correct, incorrect, or the text should not have been coded -- on the records coded into the [PLOVER](https://github.com/openeventdata/PLOVER) system (hence the name) by several different automated event data coding programs, simply presenting the text and the assigned category without any additional markup.
 While `prodigy` is way cool, it involves considerable overhead, and we are looking for something that could run, say, on a cheap little Ubuntu burner laptop on, say, a trans-Atlantic flight.
 As it happens, the simplicity of the interface also means that one can classify cases very quickly.

 ## Programming Notes